Fairport High School: Brotherhood/sisterhood week

 Every spring, Fairport students celebrate Brotherhood/Sisterhood Week.
 The week is focused around Civility, Awareness, Respect, and Embrace (CARE).
 The event is most prominent at FHS, where a different activity takes place each day of the week.
 Monday is Family Talk Day, during which a student and an adult are selected to speak to the students.
 Tuesday consists of a presentation during which student voices writings are read.
 The writings anonymously tell students' feelings about CARE.
 On Wednesday, a community member is asked to speak.
 On Wednesday of the 2007 celebration, Rachel's Challenge visited the school.
 The program encouraged students to improve the atmosphere of their school.
 The program impacted the students in a large way, partly because they had lost a beloved member of the student body the night before.
 Wednesday is also the annual Junior-4th Grade walk.
 The district's 4th and 11th graders walk the village streets together to build relationships with each other.
 Thursday's program is known as Unplugged, and is a non-stop musical performance available to students with free periods or lunch.
 Friday concludes the eventful week with Outreach Day.
 On this day, the entire school is bused to the three elementary schools.
 Students meet with their new little brothers and sisters for an hour.
 They play games and teach them about CARE.
 A song written about this week by former students Sean Lyness, John Cieply, Pat Dupont, and David Lachance is played yearly.

 Graduation

 Fairport High School holds its high school graduation at the Blue Cross Arena in downtown Rochester, NY.
+However, no graduation was held in June of 2020, and students graduated at Innovative Field in June 2021.
+Both changes were due to concerns involving the COVID-19 pandemic.